We take you inside the 100-year-old auditorium

 “If there is a ghost it would make some sense, the fact that he was president of the university and he died at his desk,” Lisec said.

-There are plenty of stories about a “ghost light” inside the building.
-Some folks say they’ve seen someone standing on stage like a “Phantom of the Opera” kind of thing.
+In fact, some folks say they’ve seen someone standing on stage like a “Phantom of the Opera” kind of thing.

 But it could be nothing…